pve/foobotapi/README.md

-# Using the foobot api
+# Using the Foobot api
 The Foobot is an indoor air pollution sensor device.
 Io.Adafruit is a dashboard for IOT.

-This code connects the Foobot to this and other data sinks.
+This code pulls [Foobot](http://foobot.io) data from its API and sends it to [io.adafruit.com](http://io.adafruit.com), and a Google BigQuery database.

 <!---
 your comment goes here